-- NEW: David Belmar, 44, is charged with trespassing, possession
+- David Belmar, 44, is charged with trespassing, possession

 - He is stopped at the main gate facing Victoria Memorial, police say